HMS-RIC/ArduinoNanocourse/README.md

 # *Arduino for Biologists*
 Nanocourse, Summer 2020

 Welcome to the course website.
-For weach class we provide lecture videos, lecture slides, assignments, and answer keys.
+For each class we provide lecture videos, lecture slides, assignments, and answer keys.
 You will also find links to helpful resources.

 ## Class 1 (June 8)
 - [Lecture](https://www.youtube.com/watch?v=NYQ_q1zXu3o&list=PLuZA7lxOrKUffeByFZd4OBKs_K7xEsmox&index=2&t=0s)